apache/iotdb/docs/UserGuide/Operators-Functions/Data-Repairing.md

 ## SeasonalRepair

 ### Usage
 This function is used to repair the value of the seasonal time series via decomposition.
-Currently, two methods are supported: **Classical** - detect irregular fluctuations through residual component decomposed by classical decomposition, and repair them through moving average;  **Improved** - detect irregular fluctuations through residual component decomposed by improved decomposition, and repair them through moving median.
+Currently, two methods are supported: **classical** - detect irregular fluctuations through residual component decomposed by classical decomposition, and repair them through moving average;  **error-tolerant** - detect irregular fluctuations through residual component decomposed by error-tolerant decomposition, and repair them through moving median.

 **Name:** SEASONALREPAIR